conan-io/conan-io.github.io/_posts/2021-03-05-Improve-python-performance-with-cpp-and-pybind11.markdown

 # Introduction to pybind11

-Pybind11 is a C++ header-only and easy to use library that provides Python binding of C++ code.
-While there were already libraries like ``boost.python`` that also cover this purpose, ``pybind11`` gets rid of a lot of the boilerplate binding code and leverages the features of C++11 onwards standards.
+[Pybind11](https://github.com/pybind/pybind11) is a C++ header-only and easy to use library that provides Python binding of C++ code.
+While there were already libraries like [boost.python](https://www.boost.org/doc/libs/1_66_0/libs/python/doc/html/index.html) that also cover this purpose, ``pybind11`` gets rid of a lot of the boilerplate binding code and leverages the features of C++11 onwards standards.

 As usual in this kind of libraries, it exposes C++ types in Python and the other way around.
 So if you are mainly developing in Python, you can benefit from the speed and low-level control of C++, and if you have an application or library in C++ you can expose it with a nice-looking Python API.

-**********add more intro********
+TODO: add more intro?

 # The Fibonacci example

 To showcase the performance of both programming languages, let's use a function to calculate the numbers of the Fibonacci sequence.
-I know this isn't a real issue as recursive operations can be optimized with the usage of caches, but just imagine any other computationally heavy operation instead of this one.
+Of course this is not a realistic example, as recursive operations can be optimized with the usage of caches and so, but just imagine any other computationally heavy operation instead of this one.
 We will calculate the number of the position 36 (with the result of 24157817) in pure Python, C++ and then Python with C++ module compiled with pybind11.

-You can find all the materials here: https://github.com/danimtb/pybind11_fibonacci

 ## The Python way